All Episodes

 Andy, you're on EIB with Mark Belling.

-Hi, Mark is Sandy from Owen Park, Kansas.
+This is Andy from Olin Park, Kansas.

 The problem you have isn't with the plan.

-However, you've got the most liberal teachers union in the world in New York City and and running the educational system up there.
+However, you've got the most liberal teachers union in the world in New York City and running the educational system up there.

-Well, and that's what you the the origin the opposition from this initially seems to be coming from teachers for exactly the reason that you mentioned.
+The opposition from this initially seems to be coming from teachers, for exactly the reason that you mentioned.

-I'm presuming they're talking about the annual series of tests that you have to take, which are right now used for no child left behind, they're used because of state mandates and so on.
+I'm presuming they're talking about the annual series of tests that you have to take which are right now used for no child left behind.

 It would fly in the face of what you're right, what these teachers tend to believe, which is that you're stigmatizing those who aren't doing well.